PinataCloud/PinataImageHasher/README.md

 ## Data Validation

-***NOTE:** For the demo, a deployed audit smart contract on the Ethereum Rinkeby Testnet  is ready for you ([details here](https://github.com/Corroborator-Net/Corroborator-Contract)).
+***NOTE:** For the demo, a deployed audit smart contract on the Ethereum Rinkeby Testnet  is available ([details here](https://github.com/Corroborator-Net/Corroborator-Contract)).
 This is **hard coded** in our app at the moment!
 If you want a new audit log created, please reach out to us.*

 1. Obtain the correct PIN.
-The individual sets this PIN they are using the [reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter), and needs to communicate this to you to view the log entry for these files.
+The individual sets this PIN they are using the [Reporter app](https://github.com/Corroborator-Net/Corroborator-Reporter), and needs to communicate this to you to view the log entry for these files.

-2. Change the PIN used to read the logbook by clicking `Set Reporter PIN`, entering the PIN, and then clicking `set`.
+2. Change the PIN used to read the logbook by clicking `Set Reporter PIN`, entering the PIN, and then clicking `Set`.

 3. In the **Logbook page**, open a reported image by clicking it.
     - *NOTE: If the incorrect PIN is used, you are not able to view the data on the log, or retrieve the image if it exists on the cloud.*